spaceB0x/cider/README.md

 login github
 ```

-NOTE: to login to gitHub after you already have a token will fail.
+__NOTE__: to login to gitHub after you already have a token will fail.
 This is because you already have a 'personal token' issued in gitHub for the CIDER service.
 You will have to delete that token in GitHub before running the login again.
 This is to prevent you from generating a billion freaking tokens by accident.

+__ANOTHER NOTE__: There is currently a bug with the login feature.
+Once you enter your credentials they will only retain once you exit CIDER and open it back up again.
+So currently the workaround for say the ngrok login; is to first do
+    1.) __login ngrok__
+    2.)
+Enter Creds
+    3.) __exit__
+    4.)
+Reopen CIDER
+Working on a fix for this

 ## Ngrok configuration
 This is the same as above, however you will simply be prompted for your Ngrok auth token which can be grabbed from your account.